brian-smith-tcril/frontend-component-header/src/plugin-slots/LinkedLogoSlot/README.md

 ### Change link URL

-The following `env.config.jsx` will replace the link href for the linked logo.
+The following `env.config.jsx` will modify the link href for the linked logo.

 ```jsx
 import { PLUGIN_OPERATIONS } from '@openedx/frontend-plugin-framework';